Terry Etim: Early career

-Terry became the Cage Gladiators Lightweight Champion by defeating Greg Loughran via rear naked choke in the second round and successfully defended his title against Sami Berik, again winning in the second round via arm bar.
+Terry became the Cage Gladiators Lightweight Champion by defeating Greg Loughran via rear naked choke in the second round and successfully defended his title against Sami Berik, again winning in the second round via armbar.

 Etim's fight with Spain's Diego Gonzalez was refereed by former boxing World Heavyweight Champion Mike Tyson, during the World Cage Fighting Championships at the MEN Arena in Manchester, England in March 2006.
 Etim won the fight via triangle choke in the first round.

 Ultimate Fighting Championship

 Etim trained with Pride veteran Luciano Azevedo in Brazil in preparation for his UFC debut fight against Matt Grice at UFC 70 in Manchester.
 After an opening flurry that rocked Grice, Etim jumped in with a flying knee that was blocked and caused him to fall to the canvas.
-From there, Grice worked his ground and pound attack, but once the fight was stood up, Etim turned the tables and locked in a standing guillotine.
+From there, Grice worked his ground-and-pound attack, but once the fight was stood up, Etim turned the tables and locked in a standing guillotine.
 Etim dragged Grice down to the ground whilst in the guillotine.
 But this allowed Grice to escape briefly, before Etim got Grice in another guillotine choke.
 Grice fell unconscious in the choke and referee Steve Mazzagatti called the fight with 12 seconds left of the opening round.

 Etim was defeated at UFC 75 by Gleison Tibau via unanimous decision.
 Etim was controlled on the ground by Tibau for the length of the fight, eliciting boos from the English crowd.

 In his next fight, Etim received his second career loss and his second loss in a row against veteran fighter Rich Clementi at UFC 84 in a similar manner.

 Etim snapped his two fight losing streak with a one-sided unanimous decision victory over Sam Stout at UFC 89 in Birmingham, England.
 Combining precise kicks with fast hands and a precise jab, Etim controlled Stout through the duration of the fight, only having to fend off sporadic and often desperate bursts from the Canadian in reply.